pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_overview.md

 ### The importance of an update to date index

-If you add/delete data directly on the storage (object storage, s3, filesystem) you will also have to manually resync (meaning, to update the [index](./services-involved)) to have it appear and be usable.
+If you add/delete data directly on the storage (object storage, s3, filesystem) you will also have to manually trigger the resync (meaning, updating the [index](./services-involved)) to have it appear and be usable.
+This operation can be done with the a REST api call or with the CLI.

-As long as you interact with the data through the Cells gateway with the following means:
+If you are using the regular means to interact with the data you do not need to handle that for the following clients:

-- WebUI
+- Application (WebUI)
 - [Cells-client CLI](https://github.com/pydio/cells-client)

 data will then be automatically indexed and ready to be used.